subugoe/oa2020cadata/analysis/paper.md

 of the aggregated number of articles and reviews by year and journal represented by the ISSN identifier indexed in the Web of Science.
 Table 1 describes the data variables in detail.
-We were able to retrieve publisher and journal title from Crossref for 91 % of all journals, representing 96 % of the overall article volume.
+We were able to retrieve publisher and journal title from Crossref for 91% of all journals, representing 96 % of the overall article volume.
 1,981 out of 12,305 investigated journals with `ISSN-L` were identified as fully open access journals.
-In total, the dataset provides information for 8,151,911 records indexed in the Web of Science with journal information in the five-years period 2014-2018..
+In total, the dataset provides information for 8,151,911 records indexed in the Web of Science with journal information in the five-year period 2014-2018.
+Journals that could not be matched with the `ISSN-L` or Crossref are marked with
+`NA`.

 <!-- are only journals with valid issn considered?
 Are there journals in the dataset without issn-l?-->

 <!--what about the 9% that could not be matched with crossref? are they excluded or included with WoS information /without journal information?-- per Wos ISSN-->

 Data Schema
 `journal_publisher_14_18`: